PostReview/postreview-app/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [coglebed@gmail.com; see also the entire team: https://postreview.org/about/].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement (listed below).
 All complaints will be reviewed and investigated promptly and fairly.

+- Naoyuki Sunami (naoyuki.sunami@gmail.com)
+- Anton Lebed (coglebed@gmail.com)

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.